Ski Days 8, 9 and 10

 Zelda and I invented a “huddle” maneuver to get through the worst part at Pole 24.
 Anybody who skies Gore knows the knows the danger in riding the triple.
 If it is zero degrees and the wind is blowing, exposed skin on any part of your body on triple is a risk.
 An extended lift stoppage at the wrong point on your ride could result in permanent injury.

 NOTE: Since this day – I now ALWAYS carry a mask from Outdoor Research like the one above.
-It was cheap, it takes up zero room in my butt bag, and it can a major life saver.
-Click on the photo for a larger view.
+It was cheap, it takes up zero room in my butt bag, and it can be a life saver.
 Showcase opened for the first time this year.
 I heard it was sweet first thing with fresh on top of corduroy.
 I passed it up for doing schelp runs over to Open Pit which was really the highlight of the weekend – no ice.

 Sun 1/21 – the high temp for Sunday at our place was at midnight on Saturday night.
 20 degrees.
 When I got up at 6am it was 11, when I left for the mountain at 7 it was 5.
 It had to be zero all day.
 Started by riding the Gondi to try to see if Hawkeye was open.
 Nobody at Gore seems to know the status of things and multiple times this year I’ve be given inaccurate info like “Pine Knot is open” or the “Straightbrook chair is running.”
 Three round trips on the Gondi and Pine Knot was still roped.